RenderKit/ospray/README.md

 very large scenes and for "in-situ" visualization where the data is already distributed by a simulation app.

-Running an application with the "offload" device
+Running an Application with the "offload" Device
 ------------------------------------------------

 As an example, our sample viewer can be run as a single application